Autumn de Wilde: Personal life

 De Wilde was married to drummer Aaron Sperske.
 Footage from their wedding appeared in the music video for "By Your Side" by Beachwood Sparks.
 Their daughter, Arrow de Wilde, is the lead singer for the Los Angeles–based band Starcrawler.

-De Wilde suffers from arthritis necessitating the use of a cane.
+De Wilde has arthritis necessitating the use of a cane.
 Her current cane is styled after one owned by Henri de Toulouse-Lautrec that holds a shot of whiskey and an accompanying shot glass, found in a London umbrella shop by asking for their "weirdest cane".